-The provision for Companions to have the best experience we can offer is core to our purpose and existence.

-The Companion journey begins with a warm welcome into our Community and a home that is safe, provides comfortable living conditions and offers the opportunity to grow through work, personal development and support.

-We offer Companions a home for as long as they need it, whilst they contribute to the success of our Community and grow within it.
-Our role is to help people help themselves and support Companions to build their confidence, skills and ability to live independently, achieve their potential and prosper
+The provision for Companions to have the best experience we can offer is central to our purpose and existence.
+Their journey begins with a warm welcome into our Community and a home that is safe, provides comfortable living conditions and offers the opportunity to grow through work, personal development and support.
+Our role is to help people help themselves and support Companions to build their confidence, skills and ability to live independently, achieve their potential and prosper.